csimon-web/ohmyfood/README.md

 - As the target audience is connected and in a hurry, the site will be developed using mobile-first approach.
 For this reason, only mobile mockups will be made.
 - On tablet and desktop, the site will have to adapt, but given that these supports are not a priority, their layout is open to a personnal vision from the developper.
+- The whole site will have to be responsive on mobile, tablet and desktop.
+- The pages will have to pass the W3C validation in HTML and CSS without error.
+- The site must be fully compatible with the latest desktop versions of Chrome and Firefox.

 ### Built With